JANUARY

 Saudi Affirms U.S. Ties but Says Bush Ignores Palestinians’ Cause

-Bush, Focusing On Terrorism, Says Secure U.S. Is Top Priority
+Bush, Focusing On Terrorism, Says Security of U.S. Is Top Priority

 Fed Holds Steady On Interest Rates As Economy Firms